Germany at the 1896 Summer Olympics

 Germany competed at the 1896 Summer Olympics in Athens, Greece.

 The Germans were the third most successful nation in terms of both gold medals (6 plus 1 as part of a mixed team) and total medals (13).
 Gymnastics was the sport in which Germany excelled.
 The German team had 19 athletes.
 The Germans had 75 entries in 26 events (of which 48 entries were in the 8 gymnastics events), taking 13 medals.

 Medalists

+The following competitors won medals at the games.
+In the discipline sections below, the medalists' names are bolded.

 Medals awarded to participants of mixed-NOC teams are represented in italics.
 These medals are not counted towards the individual NOC medal tally.

 Multiple medalists

 The following competitors won multiple medals at the 1896 Olympic Games.